Milliways2/pi-gpio/README.md

 Overlays
 ========
-Includes a python overlay with access to most functions
+Includes python overlays with access to most functions
 This is available with `include pi_gpio`
+Socket access `include pi_sock`

 Utilities
 =========
 `gpioStatus` Display status of all GPIO
 `piserv`	A socket interface to `pi_gpio`

 Documentation
 =============
 To read documentation:-
 	C:	`man pi-gpio` & `man MCP23017`
 	Python:	`python3 -m pydoc pi_gpio`